Home » Engineering » mechanical engineering » Different types of Materials used in mechanical engineering and their properties

 11. Electrical Resistivity-is the electrical resistance of a material per unit length and crosssection area or per unit length and unit weight.

-12. Specific Heat-is the ratio of the amount of heat required to raise the temperature of a unit mass of a substance by one degree Celsius (1°C) to the heat required to raise the same mass of water by 1°C.
+12. Specific heat compares the heat needed to raise the temperature of a unit mass of a substance by 1°C to the heat required to raise the same mass of water by 1°C.

 13. Poisson’s Ratio-is the absolute value of the ratio of the lateral or transverse strain to the longitudinal strain.